 Does the proposed HUD-assisted project include a hazardous facility (a facility that mainly stores, handles or processes flammable or combustible chemicals such as bulk fuel storage facilities and refineries)?

 If so, is the hazardous facility located at an acceptable separation distance from residences and any other facility or area where people may congregate or be present?
-See guidance above on calculating the ASD.
+See earlier guidance on calculating the ASD.

 The environmental review record should include: